Ex-Johnson aide lambasts UK government over COVID failures - WTMJ

 LONDON (AP) — U.K. Prime Minister Boris Johnson’s former chief aide lashed out Wednesday at the government he once served, saying people died “in horrific circumstances” because of authorities’ failed response to the coronavirus pandemic.

-The U.K. has recorded almost 128,000 coronavirus deaths, the highest toll in Europe, and experienced one of the world’s deepest recessions as three successive lockdowns hobbled the economy.
+The U.K. has recorded almost 128,000 coronavirus deaths, the highest toll in Europe, and experienced one of the world’s deepest recessions in 2020 as three successive lockdowns hobbled the economy.

-A mass vaccination campaign that started in December has brought infections and fatalities down sharply, but the government acknowledges it will have to answer serious questions about its handling of the virus at a future public inquiry.
+A mass vaccination campaign that started in December has brought infections and fatalities down sharply, but the government acknowledges it will have to answer serious questions at a future public inquiry.

-Cummings’ testimony to Parliament’s science and health committees gave a taste of what might come out.
-Parliamentary committee sessions are often dry affairs, but Cummings’ dramatic testimony was broadcast live on television.
+Cummings’ televised testimony to Parliament’s science and health committees, who are investigating Britain’s pandemic response, gave a dramatic taste of what might come out.

 It was “like a scene from ‘Independence Day’ with Jeff Goldblum saying ‘The aliens are here and your whole plan is broken,’” Cummings said.

-Cummings is a self-styled political disruptor who has long expressed contempt for the civil service, many politicians and much of the media.
-One of the architects of the successful campaign to take Britain out of the European Union, he was appointed a top adviser when Johnson became prime minister in 2019.
+One of the architects of the successful campaign to take Britain out of the European Union, Cummings was appointed a top adviser when Johnson became prime minister in 2019.
+A self-styled political disruptor, he spoke of his desire to radically shake up the government and expressed contempt for the civil service, many politicians and much of the media.

-Cummings was thrust from the shadows into the spotlight in May 2020, when newspapers revealed he had driven 250 miles (400 kilometers) across the country after contracting COVID-19, despite a nationwide stay-at-home order.
+Initially a shadowy figure, Cummings made headlines in May 2020 when newspapers revealed he had driven 250 miles (400 kilometers) across the country after contracting COVID-19, despite a nationwide stay-at-home order.
 His defense — that he was seeking childcare help from relatives in case he got sick — rang hollow to many Britons who had made sacrifices and endured isolation to follow the rules.

+Cummings said Wednesday that he hadn’t told the whole truth, saying that was a “terrible mistake.”
+He said his real motivation in leaving London was his family’s safety, because there had been threats to his London home.

-Johnson resisted calls to fire Cummings for flouting rules the government had imposed on the rest of the country.
-He left his job in November amid a power struggle inside the prime minister’s office.
+Cummings left his job in November amid a power struggle inside the prime minister’s office.

 In recent days, Cummings has used Twitter to direct a torrent of criticism at his former employer.
 He accuses the government of sticking with a policy of “herd immunity” — allowing the virus to spread through the population while protecting the most vulnerable — until it was too late to prevent draconian lockdowns and many deaths.